5568ke/ZiyouBackend/README.md

 For a seamless development experience, ensure that both C++ and Python components are kept in sync, especially regarding changes to Protobuf definitions.

-## Version Control
-This project is version-controlled with Git.
-You can view the available versions in the project's [repository](https://example.com/ZiyouBackend-master).

 ## To-Do Features